wannbeyaoming/engl396final/DeveloperIntroduction.md

 This document will cover the following topics:

-* What data does MyFavoriteAlbums take into account? (# What data does MyFavoriteAlbums take into account?)
+* What data does MyFavoriteAlbums take into account?
-* What file formats does MyFavoriteAlbums take in? (# What file formats does MyFavoriteAlbums take in?)
+* What file formats does MyFavoriteAlbums take in?
-* What does an example input file look like? (# Example Input File)
+* What does an example input file look like?
-* What tools do developers need for MyFavoriteAlbums? (# What tools do developers need for MyFavoriteAlbums?)
+* What tools do developers need for MyFavoriteAlbums?

 # Definitions